 Part 2 "Culture Specific" section describes unique cultural features of Paraguayan society.
-It applies culture-general concepts to help increase your to help increase your knowledge of your assigned deployment location.
-This section is designed to complement other pre-deployment/-assignment training.
+It to help increase your knowledge of your assigned deployment location.
+This section is designed to complement other pre-deployment/assignment training.

 For further information, contact the AFCLC Region Team Lead at